datastaxdevs/workshop-graphql-netflix/README.md

 </details>

-ℹ️ _It may take a few minutes (approx. 3-5) for GitPod to fully initialize._
+ℹ️ _It may take a few minutes (approx. 3-5) for GitPod to fully initialize.
+Please wait until the console in the loewr half of Gitpod is responsive._

 Gitpod will be your IDE from now on.
 If you are familiar with VSCode, you can probably just use it.
 Otherwise, take a moment to review a separate page